arrudafranco/Measurement/Projects/pentecostal_scale.md

 # Appendix A – Test Items

-## CRITERIUM VARIABLE (PENTECOSTAL SELF-IDENTIFICATION)
+## criterion VARIABLE (PENTECOSTAL SELF-IDENTIFICATION)

-ASK IF CHRISTIAN (QCURREL = 1,2 OR QCURRELc=1) (IF CHRISTIAN, INCLUDING CATHOLICS AND ALL SELF-IDENTIFIED CHRISTIANS) Q28 Would you describe yourself as a (INSERT ITEM), or not?
+-   ASK IF CHRISTIAN (QCURREL = 1,2 OR QCURRELc=1) (IF CHRISTIAN,
+    INCLUDING CATHOLICS AND ALL SELF-IDENTIFIED CHRISTIANS) Q28 Would you describe yourself as a (INSERT ITEM), or not?
 And would you describe yourself as a (INSERT ITEM) or not?

 1.  pentecostal
 2. NO ITEM B